How to make a GIF

 3) In blog posts.

-For example, my colleague Ginny Soskey created a simple, animated GIF to explain the definition of a call-to-action for this blog post.
+For example, here's a simple, animated GIF created by fellow marketer Ginny Mineo to explain the definition of a call-to-action for a blog post:

-Here's another example of an animated GIF from our post on office kitchen recipes:
+And finally, one of our oldie-but-goodie favorites: an animated GIF from a post on office kitchen recipes.